Geoff-Lillis/geoff-lillis.github.io/docs/_posts/2023-06-04-why-your-cab-isnt-working.markdown

 * **Find the biggest growth opportunity.** Which teams consume the most of the CAB's capacity?
 Are they given the appropriate support to improve their deployment approaches to get to a lower risk rating?
 Is your internal billing set up to reflect the costs they're incurring to the CAB, and the wider business?
 Be wary of a situation where a team is choosing between using their budget to fix their deployment issues or sending low quality work to the CAB who'll absorb the risk for free.
 * **Reward good behaviour.** Teams that consistently work to make low risk, repeatable changes should have less paperwork to fill than teams who do not.

-Do you see a benefit to CABs that I've missed?
-Let me know in the comments.